shenwei356/kmcp/docs/tutorial/profiling/index.md

-1. Reference genomes can be split into chunks when computing k-mers (sketches), which could help to increase the specificity via a threshold, i.e., the minimal proportion of matched chunks (`-p/--min-chunks-fraction`). (***highly recommended***) Another flag `-d/--max-chunks-cov-stdev` further reduces false positives.
+1. Reference genomes can be split into chunks when computing k-mers (sketches), which could help to increase the specificity via a threshold, i.e., the minimum proportion of matched chunks (`-p/--min-chunks-fraction`). (***highly recommended***) Another flag `-d/--max-chunks-cov-stdev` further reduces false positives.
 2. We require a part of the uniquely matched reads of a reference